Fabric Commands

 - Get the IIDs even if the GET command of one LUI fails.

-GETF - Retrieves information for a specific LUI, or multiple LUIs of different LUs.
+GETF - retrieves information for a specific LUI, or multiple LUIs of different LUs.
 The instance is returned by an LUDB function.

 Get an LUI: